A polynomial bound on the pathwidth of graphs edge-coverable by $k$ shortest paths: Introduction

 \begin{restatable}{theorem}{mainPoly} Let $k\geq 1$, and $G$ be a graph edge-coverable by $k$ shortest paths.
 Then $\pw(G)=O(k^4)$. \end{restatable}

-Our proof uses a different approach from \cite{DFPT24}.
-Roughly speaking, it consists in finding some separator $X$ of polynomial size, such that for every component $C$ of $G-X$, there exists one path $P$ from the covering set of paths, such that $C$ has a ``nice'' layering with respect to $P$.
+Our proof uses a different approach from the one of \cite{DFPT24}.
+Roughly speaking, it consists in finding some separator $X$ of polynomial size, such that for every component $C$ of $G-X$, $C$ has a ``nice'' layering with respect to one of the $k$ covering paths.

-In terms of lower bounds, there exist for arbitrary values of $k\geq 1$ some graphs edge-coverable by $k$ shortest paths and with pathwidth equal to $k$ \cite{DFPT24}.
-However, note that no better lower bound is known.
-Our second result is that this lower bound is tight for $k\leq 3$.
+In terms of lower bounds, we provide for every $k\geq 1$, a construction of a graph edge-coverable by $k$ shortest paths and with pathwidth equal to $k$.